bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s do that.
-Down here, once again, I\'m going to use my **jQuery** object to go get this pound, but what I want is do all.
-I\'m going to get pound do all.
-Then I\'m going to add a click handler.
-Click for when you click the **doall** button, and then we\'re going to run a function, when that button is clicked, and here we have it.
+Let&apos;s do that.
+Down here, once again, I&apos;m going to use my **jQuery** object to go get this pound, but what I want is do all.
+I&apos;m going to get pound do all.
+Then I&apos;m going to add a click handler.
+Click for when you click the **doall** button, and then we&apos;re going to run a function, when that button is clicked, and here we have it.
 Here now, we want to effect a parentheses pound box, like so.
-Again, we\'re going to do the animate method.
-We\'re going to pass in our object, so we do the curly braces.
+Again, we&apos;re going to do the animate method.
+We&apos;re going to pass in our object, so we do the curly braces.
 First we want width, 710 pixels, so I put that in here.
 Width, 710 pixels and then a comma.
 Then we want font size, 36 pixels, I put that in there.
 Then a comma.
 Then we want left plus equals 300.
-We\'ll put that in there.
+We&apos;ll put that in there.

-You\'ll see now there\'s some extra spaces at the end.
-It doesn\'t really matter, it\'s fine, but you\'ll see with all of those in there, that now when I come over and test this thing, I also want to put in an amount of time, that will be really helpful.
-After the curly brace, put a comma, and then I\'m going to put 1500.
-It\'s going to take a second-and-a-half to do all of these.
+You&apos;ll see now there&apos;s some extra spaces at the end.
+It doesn&apos;t really matter, it&apos;s fine, but you&apos;ll see with all of those in there, that now when I come over and test this thing, I also want to put in an amount of time, that will be really helpful.
+After the curly brace, put a comma, and then I&apos;m going to put 1500.
+It&apos;s going to take a second-and-a-half to do all of these.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 201. test doall, example4.html (119) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->